openshift-cs/rosaworkshop/rosa-workshop/rosa/6-access_cluster.md

         $ oc whoami
         rosa-user

-1. We can now start using our cluster.
+1. We can start using our cluster.

 *[ROSA]: Red Hat OpenShift Service on AWS